 DSI provides systematic instruction in all five core components identified by the National Reading Panel (2000):

-Phonological Awareness, Phonics, Vocabulary, Fluency, and Comprehension.
+Phonological Awareness, Phonics, Vocabulary, Fluency, and Comprehension designed to support the cognitive process of reading and writing.

 The Literacy Processing Triangle